 Travelers must book this tour a few months in advance to secure a trail permit.
-For those who have not planned, there are several other hikes to Machu Picchu which do not require permits but similar views.
+For those who have not planned, there are several other hikes to Machu Picchu which do not require permits.

 Known in English as The Lost City, many travelers head North in Colombia specifically for this hike.
 Ciudad Perdida was discovered less than 50 years ago and is believed to have been created before Machu Picchu.

 Only a few hours away from Quito, Cotopaxi National Park is a popular hiking destination.
-Cotopaxi volcano is one of ten mountains in Ecuador over 5000m and the highest active volcano in the world.
+Cotopaxi volcano is one of ten mountains in Ecuador over 5000 meters and the highest active volcano in the world.

 Located in Southern Peru, Colca Canyon is a popular tour from Arequipa.
-The canyon is the world's deepest, incredibly twice as deep as the Grand Canyon however, because the walls aren't as steep it is possible to hike down to Colca River.
+The canyon is the world's deepest, twice as deep as the Grand Canyon, but because the walls aren't as steep, it is possible to hike down to Colca River.

-A very manageable hike down in 2-3 hours, many hikers find the steep walls to be challenging, especially as some areas are quite unstable with lots of rocks and pebbles.
+A manageable hike down in 2 to 3 hours, many hikers find the steep walls to be challenging, especially as some areas are unstable with lots of rocks and pebbles.

-Below there are two resorts that offer hikers a dip in the pool before their hike back up.
-Many of those hikers opt to stay overnight and for those who cannot fathom climbing the steep walls, there are horses and mules available to take you back up.
+Below, there are two resorts that offer hikers a dip in the pool before the hike back up.
+Many of those hikers opt to stay overnight, and for those who cannot fathom climbing the steep walls, there are horses and mules available to take you back up.